IBM/aspera-cli/docs/README.md

 #### Authentication with private key

-For a Browser-less, Private Key-based authentication, use the following steps.
+For browser-less, private key-based authentication, use the following steps.

 To use JSON Web Token (JWT) for Aspera on Cloud API client authentication, a [private/public key pair](#private-key) must be used.